Republic of Tajikistan

 Cooperation with the EAG

-Tajikistan is one of the founding states of the EAG and has been an active member of the group.
+Tajikistan is one of the founding members of the EAG and its active participant.

 The 1st round mutual evaluation (conducted by the World Bank) report was endorsed and adopted by the EAG at its 9th Plenary meeting.
 The EAG 2nd round mutual evaluation report was adopted at the EAG 29th Plenary meeting in November 2018 and published on the EAG website on December 28, 2018.